 The large intestine is home to hundreds of trillions of bacteria.
 Fortunately, most are neutral or even beneficial, performing many vital body functions.
 For example, they help keep “bad” bacteria at bay, play a role in immunity, help us digest food and absorb nutrients and may even have anticancer effects.
 But will consuming them as probiotics in foods or capsules make a notable difference to your health—especially if you are already healthy?
-That’s what manufacturers want you to believe.
 Here’s a look at the evidence.

-Immunity and infections.
-There’s a close connection between the bacteria in your intestines and the immune system—and probiotics have been linked to enhanced immune responses (such as to flu vaccines).
-But studies have been inconsistent as to whether taking probiotics will actually curb colds and other upper respiratory infections.
-A 2011 Cochrane review concluded that they may be beneficial for preventing acute respiratory infections, though there were limitations in the studies and no data for older people.
-A large, well-designed study published in the American Journal of Clinical Nutrition in 2012 found that drinking a fermented yogurt beverage containing a certain strain of L. casei every day for six months did not reduce respiratory symptoms in elderly people.
+Immunity and colds/flu.
+There’s a close connection between the bacteria in your colon and the immune system—and probiotics have been linked to enhanced immune responses (such as to flu vaccines).
+Several studies, including one published in 2012 in the British Journal of Nutrition, have found that certain probiotic strains boost measures of immune response—but whether this translates into any clinical benefits is uncertain.
+Studies have been inconsistent, for example, as to whether taking probiotics will actually curb colds and other upper respiratory infections.
+A 2011 Cochrane review concluded that probiotics may help prevent such infections, though there were limitations in the studies and no data for older people.

 Weight loss.
-There may also be a link between intestinal bacteria and obesity, some research suggests.
-But there’s little published clinical work showing that probiotics will help promote weight loss.
+There’s little published clinical work showing that probiotics will help promote weight loss, as some manufacturers claim or imply.
 A study in the European Journal of Clinical Nutrition in 2011 found that people who drank fermented milk with a particular strain of Lactobacillus gasseri for 12 weeks had a reduction in abdominal fat and body weight, compared to those consuming a control drink.
 Another study, published in the Journal of Functional Foods in November 2012, found that people who consumed yogurt containing two “novel” strains of probiotics experienced small losses in body fat, but no changes in body weight.

 Other uses.
 Many other claims are made for probiotics—that they lower blood pressure and cholesterol, alleviate skin conditions like eczema, treat ulcers and urinary tract infections, improve vaginal health, prevent colon cancer, ease anxiety and depression and ward off traveler’s diarrhea.
-But the evidence so far is preliminary, at best.
-Don’t count on eating yogurt or douching with it to ward off or cure vaginal yeast infections.
+Good evidence to support these claims is lacking.

-Probiotics are considered safe overall for healthy people; short-term side effects may include mild gas and bloating.
+Side effects: Probiotics are considered safe overall for healthy people; short-term side effects may include mild gas and bloating.
 But keep in mind that if they do have physiological effects, these may not always be good effects.
-There’s concern about the safety of certain strains in people with underlying health problems—for example, that they may overstimulate the immune system or cause blood infections.
+Some may, at least in theory, overstimulate the immune system or adversely affect metabolic pathways such as carbohydrate metabolism.
 If you are immune-compromised, have certain bowel problems or are seriously ill in other ways, avoid probiotics unless your doctor has okayed their use.
 Probiotics should be used cautiously by pregnant women, infants and young children and never given to premature infants.

 Bottom line: Probiotics are a promising field of research and may one day be used to treat or help prevent many disorders.
 But there’s not enough solid evidence to recommend their widespread use.
-Larger, longer studies are needed to test specific strains against specific conditions and to determine the proper doses and regimens.
-The FDA has not approved any specific health claims for probiotics and has called claims made by some manufacturers, including yogurt companies, misleading.
-Going one step further, the European Union recently deemed that any reference to the term “probiotics” on packaging is unauthorized and subject to legal action.
+Vague claims that probiotics "support good digestive health" are meaningless.
+Larger, longer and better studies are needed to test specific strains for specific conditions and to determine the proper doses and regimens.